wkxdavid/valorant-masters-iceland-analysis/README.md

 Some additional things may be needed to properly use those codes as it was transfered from personal storage.

-Insert the code (valorant.py and valorant_test.py) to the python software.
-Than upload all of the csv files (agent_stats.csv, banned_map_stats.csv map_pick_stats.csv, player_stats.csv, public_player_stats.csv, side_pick_stats.csv,
-test_banned.csv, test_masters.csv, test_players1.csv, and test_players2.csv)
+Some of the functions may be calling the data incorrectly.

 The python software will need to be able to import plotly, pandas, sklearn.metrics.
-Which means install if necessary those things if necessary.
 For theses below:
     import pandas as pd
     import plotly.express as px
     from sklearn.metrics import accuracy_score

-Now the code should be runnable.
 To remove or use a specific function, go to the main method in valorant.py and comment methods out.
 Otherwise, all of the programs will default be on.
-There is a KDA.PNG that is meant for the highest_KDA_players(masters_path) function
+There is a KDA.PNG that shows what the product of the data visualization should look like.

 To merge the two datasets, use the function highest_KDA_players()